 Imagine you’ve booked a vacation and you end up with a connection through London’s Heathrow airport (LHR).
 And your long Heathrow layover is over 6 hours.
 Welcome to the world of long-haul travel.
-If you’re wondering what to do during a long layover, the answer is get out of the airport!
+If you’re wondering what to do during a long layover in London, the answer is get out of the airport!

-Of course, you could spend those hours wandering around Heathrow’s Terminal 5, but why not get out of the airport, get some sunshine (hopefully), and see a little of London, England.
-So how much can you see on a long layover in London?
-It turns out, the answer is a lot.
-This London layover guide contains everything we learned, and everything you need to know to make the most of your time in this city, including a breakdown of options by length of layover.
+You could spend those hours wandering around Heathrow, but why not get out of the airport, get some sunshine (hopefully), and see a little of London, England?
+This London layover guide contains everything we learned and everything you need to know to make the most of your time in the city, including a breakdown of options by length of layover.

-Make the Most of a Long Layover at Heathrow
+Make the Most of a Long Layover in London

 Depending on how your flight was ticketed, it is likely your checked baggage will remain checked to your final destination.
 However, unless you want to take any hand luggage or carry-on bags with you, you’ll want to drop them off for the day (the British call this service “left luggage” but it is “baggage storage” for everyone else).
-Once officially admitted to the UK, drop any access baggage off at the Excess Baggage Company counter on the ground level (cost to store a bag is £12.500 for 24 hours).
+Once officially admitted to the UK, drop any access baggage off at the Excess Baggage Company counter on the ground level.
+The cost to store a bag is £12.500 for 24 hours.
 From there, you will need to get into London.

 Getting From Heathrow Airport to London

-You have four options to travel from Heathrow to London for your layover:
+There are four options to travel from Heathrow to London:

-Inside the Heathrow Airport arrivals hall, follow the signs to the Underground (this is just across the terminal lobby from the Excess Baggage Company storage counter in Terminal 5).
-For this little adventure, you will need a one-day travelcard valid for zones 1-6.
-If you have a pin-and-chip credit card, you can buy directly from the machines, otherwise, you can purchase from a teller (there may be a long wait for a teller).
+Inside the arrivals hall, follow the signs to the Underground just across the terminal lobby from the Excess Baggage Company storage counter in Terminal 5.
+You will need a one-day travelcard valid for zones 1-6.
+If you have a pin-and-chip credit card, you can buy directly from the machines.
+Otherwise, you can purchase from a teller.
 The cost for us on a Saturday was £17 and was valid for the Tube and all buses.

-The Heathrow Express is a faster option than Underground.
-The Heathrow Express is the most direct London to Heathrow train option, but it is quite a bit more expensive the London Underground.
-The Heathrow Express drops you off at London Paddington Station, which means you need to take a second metro train to connect to this the self-guided London layover tour provided below.
+There is another faster option than the Underground.
+The Heathrow Express is the most direct train option, but it is quite a bit more expensive than the Underground.
+The Heathrow Express drops you off at Paddington Station, which means you need to take a second metro to connect to the self-guided tour provided below.
 The Underground, despite being slower, saves you from needing to change trains at Paddington station.
-With that said, we’ve taken the Heathrow Express and appreciate the wifi, in-seat power and comfort compared to the metro.
-If the Heathrow Express is more you style, you can save 75% by pre-booking your ticket here.
-(Pro-tip: If you’re going to use the Heathrow Express, the further in advance you book, the more money you can save.)

-For those flush with cash and have time to burn, one of London’s famous black cabs can get you into the city…for a price.
+Visitors who are flush with cash and have time to burn can take one of the famous black cabs into the city…for a price.
 Because of London’s famous traffic, the taxi is actually a slower option than either of the trains.
-The cab will cost a minimum of £50 (~$70) take over an hour.
+The cab will cost a minimum of £50 (~$70) and will take over an hour.
+We’ve only done it once when we were traveling for business because it helps to have an expense account, and we didn’t know better at the time.
 Note: You can also pre-book a private car for about the same cost.

-A number of companies offer professional, chauffeured guided London tours from Heathrow for visitors on a layover.
-These London Heathrow layover tours tend to be quite a bit more expensive than the self-guided London layover tour we’ve outlined below, but they are an option.
-The one real advantage of the London bus tours from Heathrow airport is that you don’t need to handle any of the planning or logistics yourself.
-You can pre-book your guided Heathrow layover tour here.
+A number of companies offer professional, chauffeured guided tours from the airport.
+These tours tend to be more expensive than our suggested self-guided tour that we’ve outlined below, but they are an option.
+The real advantage of the tours is that you don’t need to handle any of the planning or logistics yourself.
+You can pre-book here.

 Self-Guided London Walking Tour

-Now, your Heathrow layover adventure can begin!
-Assuming you’ve followed our instructions above for taking the London Underground from Heathrow to London, you’ll find yourself in Green Park.
-The Green Park tube station is actually the most direct route from Heathrow to Buckingham Palace!
+Now, your adventure can begin!
+Assuming you’ve followed our instructions above for taking the Underground from the airport to the city, you’ll find yourself in Green Park.
+The Green Park tube station is the most direct route from Heathrow to Buckingham Palace.